 Typically, a clearing of 150 to 250 feet around a wind turbine tower is needed to prepare a site for construction (AWEA 2008).
 These installations can result in small habitat loss directly by land conversion or indirectly by species, including the prairie-chicken, avoiding the area all together (Gasparatos et al. 2017).
 Displacement of these species from 100 to 200 meters can occur (Pearce-Higgins et al. 2012).
 While displacement effects vary by site (Pearce-Higgins et al. 2012), a habitat loss of two to five percent of the total development area with wind turbines is typical (Drewitt and Lanston 2006).
 Due to collision mortality and collision risk, as well as habitat loss, features associated with traits related to wind farm should be evaluated individually (Drewitt and Lanston 2006).

 One way to measure potential habitat loss is through the use of Geographic Information Systems (GIS) habitat suitability analysis.
 GIS has been used (Stoms et al. 1992, Rickers et al. 1995, Kar and Hodgson 2008) to overcome some of the issues in developing, applying, and evaluating practical habitat models, to gain new and efficient means of assessing habitats, and to examine the development and application of a proximity-based habitat model using GIS (Rickers et al. 1995).
-These issues include lack of data available to characterize large areas of habitat, complications surrounding species-specific modeling requirements, etc. (Rickers et al 1995).develop suseful under different management scenarios,s habitat visualize habitat as
+These issues include lack of data available to characterize large areas of habitat, complications surrounding species-specific modeling requirements, etc. GIS can be applied to develop new and efficient methods to assess habitat, provide a flexible methods useful under different management scenarios, ways to compile and standardize habitat inventory data, analyze any spatial patterns, and visualize habitat information as maps of habitat (Rickers et al 1995).

 Johnson et al. (2006) conducted GIS habitat analyses for Lesser prairie-chicken conservation planning in New Mexico.
 This study compared suitable Lesser prairie-chicken habitat in New Mexico and identified unsuitable habitat available for oil and gas activities.
 This study used Landsat Enhanced Thematic Mapper+ (ETM+) and digital orthophoto quadrangles (DOQs), a type of satellite imagery, to create habitat maps.
 In order to determine suitable areas Johnson et al. (2006) identified areas of suitable habitat by preforming a patch size analysis.